mweerts/42-projects/common-core/webserv/README.md

   - Wire FileWriteStream into the event loop:
     - Client POLLIN → inBuf\_ → file POLLOUT (one write per ready event).
     - When body complete and inBuf\_ empty → close file → send 201/204.
-- Error mapping polish:
-  - File/CGI failures → precise HTTP codes (404/403/500/507), consistent default error pages.

 ## To do Lucas

-- [URGENT] REFACTOR PARSE REQUEST TO ONLY SAVE THE REQUEST TO A FILE WHEN NECESSARY
-- [URGENT] REFACTOR PARSE REQUEST TO ONLY SAVE THE REQUEST TO A FILE WHEN NECESSARY
-- [URGENT] REFACTOR PARSE REQUEST TO ONLY SAVE THE REQUEST TO A FILE WHEN NECESSARY

-- [ ] make better pages for files and add option to delete from page

 // should be done but need to make sure
 - [/] Integrate uploads (POST) with FileWriteStream: wire client POLLIN → inBuf\_ → file POLLOUT, with body completion flags and backpressure.

 ## Tests